UK breast cancer charity · World Aid Network

 What is breast cancer?

 The critical fact — and the mission of Breast Cancer Charity — is that caught early, breast cancer has excellent survival outcomes.
-The NHS five-year survival rate for breast cancer found at Stage 1 is around 98%.
+The NHS five-year survival rate for breast cancer found at Stage 1 is almost 100%.
 Found at Stage 4, that falls to 26%.
 The gap between these numbers is not primarily about treatment.
 It is about how early the disease is detected.

 Breast cancer can begin in the milk ducts (ductal cancers, most common), the lobules that produce milk, or more rarely in other breast tissue.
 Most breast cancers are oestrogen receptor-positive — meaning the hormone oestrogen fuels their growth.
 Understanding the type, stage and receptor status of a cancer shapes every treatment decision.